 Do not dilute or mix this medicine with any other insulin formulation or solution unless advised by your doctor.

 Do not share your insulin injection with anyone else.

 Insulin glulisine can also be administered using a continuous infusion in a pump.
 Administration using insulin pumps requires thorough training.
 Do not administer this medicine using insulin pumps by yourself unless instructed properly.

-This medicine must be administered regularly for it to be effective.
+Insulin glulisine must be administered regularly for it to be effective.
 Continue using this medicine even when you feel better.
 Do not stop using it unless instructed by the doctor.
-If you suddenly stop using this medicine, it may lead to hyperglycaemia (high blood sugar level).

 DO NOT double a dose to make up for a missed dose.